General Eligibility Requirements:

 IRS Data Retrieval Tool

 Eligible parents and students are encouraged to use this tool to transfer tax data from the IRS to the FAFSA.
 It’s the fastest, easiest, and most secure method of meeting verification requirements.
-Available within two to three weeks of electronically filing a return.
-Available within six to eight weeks of mailing a paper return.
+The IRS DRT is available within two to three weeks of electronically filing a return and available within six to eight weeks of mailing a paper return.
 Applicants who use the IRS Data Retrieval tool must not change the data transferred from the IRS.

 IRS Data Retrieval Tool may not be available if: